Skip to main content

 Fellows have the opportunity to gain research exposure in their own area of interest.
 They are assigned a primary research mentor with relevant expertise.
 Fellows are expected to publish their original work in peer-reviewed journals during their fellowship.
 These may include case reports, review articles, and/or independent clinical or research studies.
 Fellows with academic interest will also receive training in developing a grant proposal (pilot project, K08, K23 or equivalent).

-Liana G. Apostolova, MD, MS, FAAN
+Liana G. Apostolova, MD, MS

 Associate Dean of Alzheimer's Disease Research